anon-blue/anon.blue/README.txt

 ILETS". it's a robot.
 I think. ple. this is wahat we wanted.
                                     dont know if thatthis ironic or not oh rhthe n your welcome i feel lopiayyyyyyyyyylmaooooooois ok t
-  Your MOTHER WAS AMAZING                                    thank you for her
+  Your MOTHER WAS  ausedoyoukonw ialove you if id ont want to go with your her
 rywhere?    i guess so +##äö#äö#äö#äö hello buttocjlasdölkasdölkammcööwww.asd0KE RN                               I'mthere. yes I think you know.
 Of course.
 Of c ourse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want